da5nsy/ReproducibleResearch/episodes/step6Automate.md

 There are a number of tools available that can help you to conduct systematic literature reviews, including automation tools.

-Tools are often discipline specific, and your library or graduate school could provide some guidence on the best one to use.
+Tools are often discipline specific, and your library or graduate school could provide some guidance on the best one to use.

 TODO case study maybe pauls